digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 2.1.1
+  * Removed --dbus-signals-enabled.
+DBus signals are now always enabled when --dbus-client is enabled.
 * 2.1.0
   * Preset _transitions_ have been deprecated.
 All presets are now restored instantly no matter how they have been set to transition.
 The Preset-Dialog controls for assigning